ipapidi/PortViz/README.md

 This tool is intended for educational and authorized network diagnostics only.
 **Unauthorized scanning of systems you do not own or have explicit permission to test is illegal and punishable by law.
 Use PortViz responsibly.**

-*Note: The radar animation is for visual effect only — the position of the dots on the radar does not reflect the actual port numbers or physical locations of services.*
+*Note: The radar animation is for visual effect only!
+The position of the dots on the radar does not reflect the actual port numbers or physical locations of services.*

 ---